JSBmanD/docs/pages/integrations/google-firebase.md

 	}
 ```

+[block:callout]
+{
+  "type": "warning",
-!!! warning "mParticle for Android and/or iOS"
+  "title": "mParticle for Android and/or iOS",
-    If you use the mParticle plugins alongside the Branch SDK, you must **ensure Firebase authenticates before the Branch session is initialized with mParticle**.
-When the Branch session is initialized with mParticle prior to Firebase authentication, the deep link data is not returned.
+  "body": "If you use the mParticle plugins alongside the Branch SDK, you must **ensure Firebase authenticates before the Branch session is initialized with mParticle**.
+When the Branch session is initialized with mParticle prior to Firebase authentication, the deep link data is not returned."
+}
+[/block]

 ## Using Firebase DebugView